Haval H2: Safety

+Overseas markets

 Malaysia

 The Haval H2 was launched in Malaysia in May 2016 with three variants available: Standard, Comfort and Premium.
 The Standard could only be had with a six-speed manual gearbox while the Comfort and Premium variants could only be had with a six-speed automatic unit.
 Early models were fully imported from China with locally assembled models officially available as of September 2016.
 Only two locally assembled models were available: Comfort and Premium.

 Iran

 The Haval H2 was presented in the 2017 Tehran Automotive Show in Iran by Bahman Group, the builder of the car in Iran.

 Europe

 In June 2019, Great Wall start the export in Italy of the H2 Red Label with 1.6 Turbo 146 HP petrol or biofuel LPG homologated Euro 6D-Temp.

 Australia

-The Haval H2 was released in Australia under Great Wall(Not imported by Ateco) in 2014 only in Front Wheel Drive and the 1.5 litre turbo engine derived from Mitsubishi.
+The Haval H2 was released in Australia under Great Wall (not imported by Ateco) in 2014 only in front wheel drive and the 1.5-litre turbo engine derived from Mitsubishi.
 It was release alongside other Haval SUVs of various sizes such as the H6, H8 and H9.

-The H2 was one of the most popular models sold at the time thanks to its low price point, comfort and modern features.
-It was eventually discontinued in 2021 with the new Haval Jolion replacing it along with the H6 update.
+The model was discontinued in 2021 and replaced by the Jolion along with the H6 update.